Market Making and Quotations

 Price discoveryAuctionCompeting dealer quotes

-• Affirmative obligation: the DMM must step in and trade against the trend when public liquidity is insufficient.
+• Affirmative/negative obligation: the DMM steps IN to trade against the trend when public liquidity is insufficient, and steps BACK when public orders are sufficient.

 • OTC Markets tiers: OTCQX (highest disclosure, lowest risk), OTCQB (venture), OTC Pink (lowest disclosure, penny stocks and shells).
 Penny stocks cannot qualify for OTCQX.